 - Assess the sponsor’s ability to access community resources

-- Provide guidance regarding safety planning (if applicable) and accessing services for the child
+- Provide guidance regarding safety planning, sponsor care plans, and accessing services for the child

 Once the sponsor assessment is complete and a sponsor has been approved, the sponsor enters into an agreement with the Federal government in which he or she agrees to comply with the following provisions (see Sponsor Care Agreement):